 For this patient, we were beginning ventilation weaning in which we planned to turn off the mechanical ventilation and to let her breath independently for the first time in weeks.
 This would also allow her to rediscover her voice again albeit with the hallmark graininess of someone sick with respiratory illness.

-The day went smoothly, except for a delirium that give her the attitude of a frightened girl and the movements of a boisterous drunkard.
+The day went smoothly, except for a post-sedation delirium that gave her the personality of a frightened child combined with the movements of a boisterous drunkard.
 She would frequently burst into tears and with slow laboured arms repeatedly tried to pull the tracheostomy tube out of her throat.
 For example, when I explained to her that she cant get up and walk to the toilette and that she didn’t need to because of the urinary catheter and bowel management system that was in place, she screwed up her face in protest as if I had broken her favourite doll.

-Attempting to communicate to her the importance of getting on top of her behaviour was actually quite funny, like giving futile stern instructions to a young child who is certain to ignore them.
+Attempting to communicate to her the importance of getting on top of her behaviour was actually quite funny, like giving futile stern instructions to a young girl who is certain to ignore them.
 “My dear, please do not pull out this tube or the lines attached to it, you really need those to breathe” I would say to her.
-She would nod at me with a look to say “of course not my friend, wouldn’t dream of it”, accompanied a sleazy slow wink to solidify the successful lie.
+She would nod at me with a look to say “of course not my friend, I can see how important this machinery is for me to live and I wouldn’t dream of disturbing it” – accompanied a sleazy slow wink to solidify the successful lie.
 Two seconds later, the alarms would go off and she would be lay there revelling in her guiltiness.
 Air would gush out of the ventilator and I frantically had to reconnect the breathing tube, glancing up to see her cheeky grin which lifted my lips into a smile under the mask as well.

 By the end of the day she was tired and was dozing off.
 Usually I feel sad for the patient, but she was so belligerent in her delirium that I couldn’t help but feel a bit pissed off and humoured at the same time.
 She was getting better and it had been a good day.
 I was ready to go home.